2011 Annual Update is now completed!

 - User's Dichotomous Key

 - Search Function

 - Updated Content and Links

 Please contact us if you have ideas for additional content

 or would like to participate in our Working Group.

-To assist in this effort, FWC in partnership with the U.S. Fish and Wildlife Service and the Florida Natural Areas Inventory, with input from stakeholders and experts outside of the agency, developed the Florida Wildlife Conservation Guide: an online resource to facilitate effective land use planning, project design, and habitat management, with a focus on wildlife conservation.
-Its intended purpose is to provide an easy-to-find, easy-to-use repository of fish and wildlife life-history and habitat information, as well as wildlife conservation options.
+FWC staff in partnership with the U.S. Fish and Wildlife Service , Florida Natural Areas Inventory and other stakeholders developed the Florida Wildlife Conservation Guide to assist in this effort.
+The FWC’s Land Use Planning Program maintains this online resource that facilitates effective land use planning, project design and habitat management, with a focus on wildlife conservation.
+The guide serves as an easy-to-use repository of fish and wildlife biology and habitat information, as well as wildlife conservation options.

-The Guide offers professional and non-professional users a compendium of information, reference materials, and guidelines related to fish and wildlife, land use planning, and conservation.
-Private landowners can find information about various assistance programs available, including incentive-based mitigation and FWC's Landowner Assistance Program.
-Environmental consultants and developers can access FWC- and FWS-recommended species-specific survey protocols, habitat management practices, and guidance on wildlife-friendly site design.
-Staff of other government agencies can find wildlife-related protection recommendations and general expectations from FWC and FWS on minimization of impacts to wildlife and habitat mitigation options.
+Users of the Guide will find a compendium of information, reference materials and guidelines related to fish and wildlife, land use planning and conservation.
+Private landowners can find information about assistance programs that are available, including incentive-based restoration and habitat management through the FWC's Landowner Assistance Program.
+Environmental consultants and landowners can access recommended species-specific survey protocols, habitat management practices and guidance on wildlife-friendly site design.
+Public agencies can find wildlife-related protection recommendations on minimizing impacts to wildlife and options for mitigation.

 The Guide serves as a starting point for identifying fish and wildlife resource needs during the information-gathering phases of land planning and development, as well as habitat management projects.
 It provides the best available scientific information that can aid in ecologically-based, landscape-level land use planning.
 For more information, contact the Office of Conservation Planning Services at FWCConservationPlanningServices@MyFWC.com.